The many health benefits of lettuce make it a superfood. So many types of lettuce: Romaine, iceberg, butter lettuce. Are they all the same?

 I don’t imagine gorillas gain all that muscle by just eating lettuce but here is a short video of one doing that very thing!

-This has relaxing and sleep inducing properties similar to opium but without the strong side effects.
+Lactucarium has relaxing and sleep-inducing properties similar to that of opium but without the strong side effects.
 Simply eat a few leaves or drink some lettuce juice.
 A wonderful health benefit of lettuce!

 Lettuce is almost always eaten raw which has many micronutrients not found in cooked or processed food.
 Eating raw food also adds vital energies not isolated or recognized by nutritional science.